TheMatildaProject/eye-in-the-sky/README.md

 # weather-api
-A (really) simple weather forecast Flask API
+A (really) simple weather forecast API written in Flask